ned-code/moodle-block_marking_manager/README.md

 MoodleFN - Marking Manager (2.5)
 ============================================

-See this PDF document for more information about this plugin: http://moodlefn.com/docs/
+Locate the plugin manual here for more information about this plugin: http://moodlefn.com/docs/

 ============================================